Neural Embeddings for Text: Evaluations

-We observe from Table \ref{tab:performance_by_triplets} that SGPT on almost all our datasets has a lower error, with the exception of \textit{text-summ-g}.
-This dataset has $A$ as the document text, $B$ as a machine generated summary for this text, and $C$ as a machine generated summary for a different text.
-This particular case is indicative: The texts $A$ and $B$ (or $C$) differ both by style (text vs summary) - and by quality (human written vs machine generated).

-The performance of both SGPT and neural embeddings is understandably very low on the dataset $ag\_news$.
-It combines many very different texts into four classes.
-So while there should be semantically closer texts within each class, they are not necessarily close.

-In most datasets SGPT and neural embeddings behave differently.
-Their errors are largely disjoint, with the overlap exceeding 50\% only in three datasets.
-This suggests that an ensemble of SGPT and neural embeddings could outperform both.
-As an illustrative example, we took a simple concatenation S+N. In most cases it has lower (or at least the same) errors.
-Another difference between SGTP and neural embeddings is how they spread out.
-The average product of embeddings is higher for SGPT embeddings than for neural embeddings.
-This is true both for semantically similar and for semantically different texts - see the \textit{same} and \textit{diff} columns
+In most datasets the neural embeddings and the known embeddings behave differently.
+Their errors are largely disjoint, with the overlap $I$ below $50\%$ for many datasets in Tables \ref{tab:performance_by_triplets} and \ref{tab:performance_by_triplets_summ}.
+Another difference between neural and other embeddings is how they spread out in the embedding space.
+The average product of embeddings is higher for all known embeddings than for neural embeddings.
+This is true both for semantically similar and for semantically different texts - see the \textit{same} and \textit{diff} columns.